 Once I apply for an authorization, what happens next?

-Upon receiving the application, it will be forwarded to an authorization coordinator.
-He will work with a fisheries biologist in your district, and with regional and state fisheries personnel and possibly other state and federal agencies to review the proposal.
-The assessment will focus on the potential for escapement of the cultured fish, and on potential impacts to the existing fish community, other aquatic organisms, aquatic habitat and ongoing management activities if the fish escape.
+Upon receiving the application, the NCWRC will forward it to an authorization coordinator, who will work with a fisheries biologist in your district, and with regional and state fisheries personnel and possibly other state and federal agencies to review the proposal.
+The assessment will focus on the potential for escapement of the cultured fish, and on potential impacts to the existing fish community, other aquatic organisms, aquatic habitat and ongoing managemet activities if the fish escape.
 Consideration will also be given to the potential for release of disease organisms and the potential impact on native fish.
-Once a thorough review of your proposal has been completed, the chief of the Division of Inland Fisheries will send you a written response.
+Once a thorough review of your proposal has been completed, the Inland Fisheries Division Chief will send you a written response.

-How long will it take the Wildlife Commission to review the authorization application?
+How long will it take the NCWRC to review the authorization application?

 You should receive a written response within 60 days unless there are unusual circumstances or delays.